FederatedAI/FATE/examples/README.md

 1. file: file path
 2. head: Specify whether your data file include a header or not
 3. partition: Specify how many partitions used to store the data
-4. local: Specify your current party info
-5. table_name & namespace: Indicators for stored data table.
+4. table_name & namespace: Indicators for stored data table.

 ### Step2: Define your modeling task structure